 Margin: Almost all CFDs are traded on margin in Phillip Securities Pte Ltd (PSPL).
 Essentially, each contract has a margin requirement attached to it.
-For instance, DBS has a 10% margin requirement in PSPL.
-If you were to purchase $10,000 shares of DBS, you would only need $1,000 in your CFD account to open the position.
-It is important to note that if you suffer losses that cause your account to dip below the maintenance margin, your broker will give you a call to top up your CFD account to maintain the position, commonly known as a margin call.
+For instance, a CFD on DBS shares has a 10% margin requirement in PSPL.
+You would only need to deposit a margin of $1,000 in your CFD account to establish a CFD position with an exposure equivalent to $10,000 DBS shares.
+It is important to note that if you suffer unrealised losses that cause your account to dip below the maintenance margin, your broker will give you a call to top up your CFD account to maintain the position, commonly known as a margin call.

-Stop Limit Orders: Good traders use stop limit orders on both their long and short positions to limit their losses.
-Stop Limit Orders are triggered when the price of the CFD reaches a price specified by you.
-Before you even enter a trade, you should already have a stop limit in mind.
+Stop-Limit Orders: Prudent traders use stop-limit orders on both their long and short positions to limit their losses.
+Stop-Limit Orders are triggered when the price of the CFD reaches a price specified by you.
+Before you even enter a trade, you should already have a stop-limit in mind.
 Whichever trading strategy you use, as long as you limit your losses, you’ll be likely to be profitable in the long run.

 Open a CFD Account now!

-New customers to CFDs will need to complete a Customer Knowledge Assessment (CKA) and Risk Fact Sheet to trade CFDs as this is a regulatory requirement in Singapore.
-For more information, please click here to find out how you can complete this.
+As per regulatory requirements, new customers to CFDs will need to complete a Customer Knowledge Assessment (CKA) and Risk Fact Sheet in order to trade CFDs.

 What are the Perks of Opening a CFD Account with Us?